 One Zalviso supplier was unable to perform certain services as planned, given government orders impacting their business, and as a result, this supplier provided us with a force majeure notice.
 We, in turn, provided a force majeure notice to Grünenthal under our Amended MSA.
-At this time, we believe this halt in production will not have a significant impact on our financial results, but we continue to work with our suppliers and Grünenthal to manage Zalviso production activities.
+At this time, we believe this halt in production will not have a significant impact on our financial results, but we continue to work with our suppliers and Grünenthal to manage Zalviso production activities until on or about November 14, 2020 when the agreement with Grünenthal will terminate.

-As a result of international travel restrictions, the timing for testing and acceptance of our high-volume packaging line has been delayed.
-Based on available information, we project that the line will be installed in 2020 and qualification completed in 2021.
+As a result of international travel restrictions, the timing for testing and acceptance of our DSUVIA high-volume packaging line has been delayed.
+Based on our best estimate, we project that the line will be installed and qualification completed in 2021.

 We will continue to engage with various elements of our supply chain and distribution channel, including our customers, contract manufacturers, and logistics and transportation providers, to meet demand for products and to remain informed of any challenges within our supply chain.
-We continue to monitor demand, and intend to adapt our plans as needed to continue to drive our business and meet our obligations during the evolving COVID-19 pandemic.
+We continue to monitor demand and intend to adapt our plans as needed to continue to drive our business and meet our obligations during the evolving COVID-19 pandemic.
 However, if the COVID-19 pandemic continues and persists for an extended period of time, we may face disruptions to our supply chain and operations, and associated delays in the manufacturing and supply of our products.
 Such supply disruptions may adversely impact our ability to generate sales of and revenues from our products and our business, financial condition, results of operations and growth prospects could be adversely affected.